Mcdaid101/Rock-Paper-Scissors-Lizard-Spock/README.md

 1. I want users to know how to play the game.
 2. I want users to be able to sign up to our site to receive news on future games.
 3. I want users to be able to easily navigate the site.
+4. I want users to know who made this game.
 <br>

 # Structure and Design